einbahnstrasse/Goldford-ENT3320/index.markdown

 Emphasis will be on sound and music _within_ VR, and not sound that merely _accompanies_ a visual world.
 We'll consider excerpts from film and periodic readings to better understand the role sound plays in any audio-visual experience.
 Our soundtracks will become vital components of the virtual experience, and as such we'll be using tools for real-time music generation alongside those that allow us to shape recorded and environmental sounds, etc. In doing so, we'll also ponder the question: _What is the relationship between sounds found in nature and those found in music?_

 The theme for this semester’s project will be `MEMORY`.
 Together we'll develop a narrative around how a person’s daily activities can be interrupted and shaped by their memories and their dreams.
-To do this, we’ll be embedding a real-time music and sound synthesis program inside _Unity._ We’ll briefly visit the concepts of spatialization and physical modeling synthesis using the programs _Spat_ and _Modalys._
+To do this, we’ll be embedding a real-time music and sound synthesis program called _RTcmix_ inside _Unity._ We’ll briefly visit the concepts of spatialization and physical modeling synthesis using the programs _Spat_ and _Modalys._

 * * *